Key Real Estate Terms You Need to Know When Selling a Fire-Damaged House!

 Good Faith Estimate:

-A lender’s estimation of the amount of money the buyer will be required to pay at the closing (closing costs), as well as the buyer’s monthly mortgage payment.
-By law, lenders are required to provide the good faith estimate within three days of the initial loan application.
+A lender estimates the closing costs and the buyer’s monthly mortgage payment, and by law, must provide the good faith estimate within three days of receiving the initial loan application.

 Institutional Lender: